-Our D-H Telehealth Technology Team will secure all the connectivity to the cart.
-When it's time for the consult, the physician will call in and automatically be connected.
+Our Telehealth Technology Team will secure all the connectivity to the cart.
+When it's time for the consult, the physician will call in and connect automatically.
 If there are issues with the cart, the technology team is on call 24/7 to triage the issue.

 Will I receive a copy of the consult note?
 What is the turnaround time?

 Yes, a consult note will be faxed to the number provided at intake within a 15-60 minute turnaround time.
 Please note: the service provider will call the attending on-site directly after to discuss recommendations, etc.